jschneidewind/pyH2A/README.md

 # pyH2A

-pyH2A is an extensible Python implementation of the H2A Hydrogen Analysis model developed by the [U.S. Department of Energy](https://www.hydrogen.energy.gov/h2a_analysis.html)/[NREL](https://www.nrel.gov/hydrogen/h2a-production-models.html).
+pyH2A is an extensible Python framework for the analysis of hydrogen production cost.
+Its discounted cash flow module is based on the H2A Hydrogen Analysis model developed by the [U.S. Department of Energy](https://www.hydrogen.energy.gov/h2a_analysis.html)/[NREL](https://www.nrel.gov/hydrogen/h2a-production-models.html).

-`pyH2A.py` invokes the basic discounted cash flow analysis functionality and it can be interfaced with different `plugins` to allow modelling of various hydrogen production technologies.
-Furthermore, different analysis modules can be applied, allowing for detailed analysis of the discounted cash flow results.
+`pyH2A.py` invokes the basic discounted cash flow analysis functionality and it can be interfaced with different `Plugins` to allow modelling of various hydrogen production technologies.
+Furthermore, different `Analysis` modules can be applied, allowing for detailed analysis of the discounted cash flow results.

 It is a command line tool, with the input being provided using Markdown formatted plaintext files and the output being plots and formatted PDF reports.